Follow us on networks

 We have seen how the level of ovarian reserve is a determining factor when it comes to wanting to get pregnant naturally.

-If with the two measurements that we have discussed (AMH level and ultrasound) it is concluded that there is no base material that can be stimulated, the results of the medication to facilitate the maturation of several oocytes may not have the expected results.
+If with the two measurements that we have mentioned (AMH level and ultrasound) it is concluded that there is no base material that can be stimulated, the results of the medication to facilitate the maturation of several oocytes may not have the expected results.

 Even so, in cases like this, low stimulation is combined with techniques that favor the quality and development of the material that the woman has.
 You really only need one viable oocyte.
 It is always good to bet on quality rather than quantity.